The Kate Adie Collection

 Kate’s Collection relates to her professional life, documenting a trailblazing broadcast journalism career covering major world events and reporting from war and combat zones including the Gulf and Yugoslavia.
 Kate’s reasons for depositing her archive with the University of Sunderland are to preserve a record of her professional career and to promote scholarship and research within humanities and social sciences.

-The University has recently been awarded grant funding from Archives Revealed to continue cataloguing the collection.
-This is an exciting opportunity to open the collection for wider and more inclusive engagement and interest, within a University of Sunderland academic context and also locally and nationally.
+The University has recently completed a project to catalogue the Kate Adie Collection using grant funding from Archives Revealed.
+To search the collection please use this link https://go.sunderland.ac.uk/kateadiecollection.
+Completion of this project provides an exciting opportunity to open the collection for wider and more inclusive engagement and interest, within a University of Sunderland academic context and also locally and nationally.